Family Counseling helps your whole family feel closer

 So we’ve covered how knowing yourself and your family members is an exercise in mindfulness, which helps people get on the same page about what is going on.
 It’s much easier to take care of issues when we know what is really going on, and when each person feels understood, even if people still disagree with their opinion.

 But mindfulness becomes far more than just awareness of one or 2 situations.
 It also helps us see larger patterns that can help us plan.
-For example, some families get very stressed out at holidays, and therefore those loving times may not always feel so love-filled.
+For example, some families get very stressed out on holidays, and therefore those loving times may not always feel so love-filled.
 People are spending more money, either having people in their home (it’s stressful to be a host) or are staying elsewhere (it’s stressful not being on your own turf).
 So knowing that holidays are tough, a family can plan for extra down-time, take steps to decrease stress and increase recharge time for people (different personalities have different ways of recharging).

-The same concept of larger patterns applies for inventory time at a job site, evaluation at work, tax-time, kids being home for the summer, dealing the stress of Austin roadway construction, etc.
+The same concept of larger patterns applies for inventory time at a job site, evaluation at work, tax-time, kids being home for the summer, dealing with the stress of Austin roadway construction, etc.

 Strengths-based family therapy

 Since each personality is unique in what creates stress for them, and how they manage it, it stands to reason that each person will likely have particular strengths that can contribute to getting the family back on track.
 Taking an inventory of your strengths will help you know where you might be able to offer help in various situations.
 If you have an ability to stay calm when dealing with a crying 2-year-old, then when Mom and Dad are stressed out, you might decide to get up and tend to your little brother for a bit.
 The gesture will not go unnoticed, and it increases the chances that others will step up for you when you need it.
 It’s not a competition, but instead developing a pattern of how to see people’s moods as indicators for what they need.
 A family that has a habit of turning towards each other when needed, and giving space when needed, is a family that has less pressure and resentment building.
-Pressure and resentments within the family are very common and often sits in peoples’ blind spots.
+Pressure and resentments within the family are very common and often sit in peoples’ blind spots.